llvm/llvm-project/llvm/docs/CommandGuide/llvm-mca.rst

 Comments that are prefixed with `LLVM-MCA-` but do not correspond to a valid `INSTRUMENT_TYPE` for the target cause an error, except for `BEGIN` and `END`, since those correspond to AnalysisRegions.
-Comments that do not start with `LLVM-MCA-` are ignored by :program `llvm-mca`.
+Comments that do not start with `LLVM-MCA-` are ignored by :program:`llvm-mca`.

 An instruction (a MCInst) is added to an InstrumentRegion R only if its location is in range [R.RangeStart, R.RangeEnd].